espadrine/succinct-cybernetics/misc/cryptography.md

     ciphertext block 2 = encrypt(nonce + 1, key) XOR (plaintext block 2)
     etc.

+When the parameter for each block is obtained from the previous block, the first block needs an initial parameter.
+It must be unique (ie. a nonce, “number used once”), so that encrypting twice the same message does not yield the same ciphertext, which would leak information.
+Often, it needs to be random in a cryptographically-secure way.
+That first parameter is called an **initialization vector**.
+It must be sent along with the ciphertext to ensure it can be deciphered.

 ## Asymmetrical cryptography

 Cipher that defines three functions `public, private = keys(random)`,